Applications must be received on or before Friday, August 26th.

 Repertoire subject to change.

 The Merola Opera Program, under the artistic direction of the San Francisco Opera Center, offers performance, training, and career development opportunities for young professional singers, coach/pianists, and stage directors.
+Applications must be received on or before Sunday, August 20th.

 For further information, please visit: https://merola.org.